2024 guide to SaaS management

 This includes identifying any security gaps or vulnerabilities in the apps, implementing appropriate security measures to protect sensitive data, and ensuring compliance with regulatory requirements.
 Proper management of SaaS security can help businesses mitigate security risks, reduce the likelihood of data breaches, and maintain customer trust.

-Why do I need SaaS Management?
+Why do I need SaaS management?

 In this era of SaaS sprawl, businesses are using more SaaS apps than ever before.
 In fact, as of 2022, approximately 70% of total company software use is SaaS, and 38% of companies run almost entirely on SaaS.